plstcharles/thelper/INSTALL.rst

 -------------

 If you cannot use the Makefile, you will have to install the dependencies yourself.
-These dependencies are listed in the requirements file `here <requirements.txt>`_, and can be installed using the conda environment configuration file provided `here <conda-env.yml>`_.
+These dependencies are listed in the `requirements file <requirements.txt>`_, and can be installed using the conda environment configuration file provided `here <conda-env.yml>`_.
 For the latter case, call the following from your terminal::

   $ conda env create --file <THELPER_ROOT>/conda-env.yml -n thelper